casper-network/ceps/text/0021-state-pruning-and-fast-syncing.md

 Nodes configured to keep the external store up-to-date will, upon receiving a new object, attempt to upload it to the store, by first checking if it exists already and uploading it if it does not.

 With these measures in place almost all currently persisted state can be backed up to a service provider.
-It is up to operators or the Casper organisation to maintain these stores, which can be hosted on decentralized services like [storaj](https://storj.io/), providers like Amazon, Google, or self-hosted, possibly private caches like [minio](https://min.io/).
+It is up to operators or the Casper organisation to maintain these stores, which can be hosted on decentralized services like [storj](https://storj.io/), providers like Amazon, Google, or self-hosted, possibly private caches like [minio](https://min.io/).

-### Transfering state from the trie store
+### Transferring state from the trie store

-Objects like blocks, deploys and similar are trivially convertable into objects.
+Objects like blocks, deploys and similar are trivially convertible into objects.
 For the trie store it should also be possible, as every vertex on the tree is either a leaf, a node or an extension.
 The hash matches what the store calls a pointer, thus a recovery of a root hash `4813494D137E1631BBA301D5ACAB6E7BB7AA74CE1185D456565EF51D737677B2` from an external store or the network would look like this:

-0. Initialize the retrieval queue with `4813494D137E1631BBA301D5ACAB6E7BB7AA74CE1185D456565EF51D737677B2`.
+1. Initialize the retrieval queue with `4813494D137E1631BBA301D5ACAB6E7BB7AA74CE1185D456565EF51D737677B2`.
-0. For every object in the retrieval queue, remove those already in the trie store.
+1. For every object in the retrieval queue, remove those already in the trie store.
 If the queue is now empty, exit.
-0. Request all objects though the trie scheme, e.g. `triev1_4813494D137E1631BBA301D5ACAB6E7BB7AA74CE1185D456565EF51D737677B2`, which should deserialize to a `Trie::Node`.
+1. Request all objects though the trie scheme, e.g. `triev1_4813494D137E1631BBA301D5ACAB6E7BB7AA74CE1185D456565EF51D737677B2`, which should deserialize to a `Trie::Node`.
-0. After successful deserialization, add all descendants of retrieved object into the retrieval queue, or abort with an error.
+1. After successful deserialization, add all descendants of retrieved object into the retrieval queue, or abort with an error.
-0. Go to 1.
+1. Go to 2.

 ### Optimization of retrieval